asus-linux-drivers/asus-numberpad-driver/README.md

 ## Features

+- Driver is installed for current user and does not run under `$ sudo`
 - Multiple pre-created [NumberPad layouts](https://github.com/asus-linux-drivers/asus-numberpad-driver#layouts) with possibility [create custom one or improve existing](https://github.com/asus-linux-drivers/asus-numberpad-driver#keyboard-layout) (keys, sizes, paddings..)
-- Customization through 2-way sync [configuration file](https://github.com/asus-linux-drivers/asus-numberpad-driver#configuration-file) (when is run `sudo bash ./install.sh` changes done in config file may not be overwritten, the same when is run `sudo bash ./uninstall.sh` and when config file or part of does not exist is automatically created/completed with default values)
+- Customization through 2-way sync [configuration file](https://github.com/asus-linux-drivers/asus-numberpad-driver#configuration-file) (when is run `$ bash ./install.sh` changes done in config file may not be overwritten, the same when is run `$ bash ./uninstall.sh` and when config file or part of does not exist is automatically created/completed with default values)
 - Automatic NumberPad model detection via [list of used NumberPad layouts for laptops](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/laptop_numpad_layouts) and when is available a connection via finding all other laptops on [linux-hardware.org](https://linux-hardware.org) which use the same version of NumberPad to which might be already in mentioned list associated proper layout
 - Activation/deactivation of NumberPad via holding top right icon or every spot with key `KEY_NUMLOCK` (activation time by default 1s)
 - Fast activation/deactivation of NumberPad via slide gesture beginning on top right icon (by default is required end slide after at least 30% of touchpad width and height)